How Long to Wait to Wash Hair After Coloring

 When it comes to hair dye, it's much more important to prevent the dye from leaching out than it is to let it "set" in your hair initially.
 Each strand of hair is surrounded by the cuticle, which is what traps the color in.
 When you wash your hair, particularly in hot water, you risk opening up the cuticle and letting the color bleed out.
 Palmer recommended washing colored hair in cooler water: "That makes your hair cuticle stay closed and keeps your hair color trapped inside the strands of hair.
 Warm water makes the cuticle more likely to open and let the color out, which is why color fades so fast."

-If a cold shower doesn't sound appealing to you, you can also wash your hair less frequently, and try to avoid water that's steaming hot.
-If you choose what's known as a "fashion color" for your hair, such as bright pink, orange, or purple, Kromer recommended washing just once a week, and using dry shampoo in the meantime.
-These colors typically require bleaching the hair, which can make cuticles more porous, and therefore more likely to leak color in the shower.
+Then comes the question of how to keep your hair color vibrant.
+If a cold shower doesn't sound appealing to you, you can also wash your hair less frequently and try to avoid water that's steaming hot.
+If you choose what's known as a "fashion color" for your hair, such as bright pink, orange, or purple, Kromer recommends washing just once a week and using dry shampoo in the meantime.
+These colors typically require bleaching the hair, which can make cuticles more porous and therefore more likely to leak color in the shower.

 If you just have highlights or lowlights instead of full hair color, you can be a little more lax about water temperature, Palmer says.
 Less pigment in the hair means that the temperature of the water matters less.
 In addition to how frequently you wash your hair and the temperature, what you wash it with can make a big difference in how long your color lasts.

 "Yes, but there's really no need," Palmer says.
 Your colorist will have done that for you.
 If you head straight from the salon to the gym and need to wash your hair afterward, don't fret — just use cooler water and quality products for your hair type.
-Palmer recommended washing no more than three times per week, with cooler water and the right products.
-Another tip for avoiding dullness is to regularly use a hair color mask like Sol de Janeiro's Triple Brazilian Butter Hair Repair Treatment Mask ($36) or Shu Uemura's Color Lustre Treatment Mask for Color Treated Hair ($69).
+Palmer recommended washing no more than three times per week with cooler water and the right products.
+Another tip for avoiding dullness is to regularly use a hair-color mask like Sol de Janeiro's Triple Brazilian Butter Hair Repair Treatment Mask ($36) or Shu Uemura's Color Lustre Treatment Mask for Color Treated Hair ($72).